xmuyulab/DAISM-XMBD/README.md

 Note: each cell type needs to be named according to above format.

-DAISM-XMBD can support the prediction of any cell types, as long as calibration samples with ground truth and purified expression profiles of corresponding cell types are provided.
+DAISM-DNN can support the prediction of any cell types, as long as calibration samples with ground truth and purified expression profiles of corresponding cell types are provided.

 ## Usage
 In our example below, we set working directory to daism.
-Use -h to print out help information on DAISM-XMBD modules.
+Use -h to print out help information on DAISM-DNN modules.
 ```
 # If you git clone the repository to local, you can use the following command.
 cd daism